cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 Performance notes
 =================

-Kraken benchmarks showed that the compiled annual path is about 10 times faster than the safe tiled path on a representative TG90p case, with bitwise-equivalent counts up to floating-point noise.
+Kraken benchmarks showed that the compiled annual path can be about 10 times faster than the safe tiled fallback on a representative TG90p case, with bitwise-equivalent counts up to floating-point noise:

+- safe tiled fallback: about 1473 seconds;
+- production fast path: about 146 seconds;
+- maximum absolute difference: about ``5.7e-14``.

+Compared to the old xclim/dask graph path, performance is case-dependent when the old path succeeds.
+On the ACCESS-CM2 validation subset (65 years, 28 latitudes, 21 longitudes), the fast path was close to the legacy path in wall-clock time, but removed the multi-million-task dask graph:

+- annual ``TG90p``: legacy 204 seconds and 4,691,198 graph tasks; fast
+  212 seconds and 0 graph tasks; maximum absolute difference ``8.6e-14``; MaxRSS about 4.4 GB;
+- monthly ``TG90p``: legacy 212 seconds and 4,696,205 graph tasks; fast
+  212 seconds and 0 graph tasks; maximum absolute difference ``7.2e-15``; MaxRSS about 4.0 GB.

+So the robust statement is that the fast path bounds memory and avoids giant dask graphs.
+It is much faster than the reliable safe tiled fallback, but it is not guaranteed to beat the old graph path on cases where that graph path happens to complete.

 Further large speedups are more likely to come from reducing Python, xarray and dask preparation overhead than from micro-optimising the Numba